emilylauyw/Udacity_Business_Analyst_Nanodegree_Lessons/02-Data_Wrangling.md

 - Summarize other data to the values within that field
 - Create a matrix

 ### 4. Data Blending
 - Blend data together from disparate datasets

+### 1. Unions
+- Allows you to take multiple datasets and deal with them as one.
+- 2 datasets with the same fields.

+### 2. Joins
+- Blend multiple data sets with different data.

+### 3. Fuzzy Matching
+-

+### 4. Spatial Matching